 This type of ketosis is often seen in pregnant women suffering hyperemesis gravidarum (severe sickness in pregnancy) or if the mother has a sickness bug.

 Diabetic Ketoacidosis (DKA)

 DKA is a condition that may become present in insulin-dependent diabetics and can be fatal if not treated.
 It is caused by a severe lack of insulin, where the body cannot process glucose at all.
 Without the ability to process glucose for energy, the body then starts to break down fat to create an alternative source of energy.
 Ketones are the by-product of this process.
-Ketones are the poisonous acidic chemicals which build up, hence the name ‘acidosis’.
-As a result of this acidic build up, many of the enzymes that control the body’s metabolic processes aren’t able to function as well.
+Ketones are poisonous acidic chemicals which build up, hence the name ‘acidosis’.
+As a result of this acidic build-up, many of the enzymes that control the body’s metabolic processes aren’t able to function as well.